joshyhud/josh-hudson/README.md

 This project uses CSS modules in combination with scss.
 All classes in CSS modules are name-spaced to the module and, therefore, avoid unintentionaly conflicting CSS.

 #### Class naming conventions
 CamelCase naming is preferred, though not enforced.
-For example, you may wish to use camelCase naming alongside a BEM methodoly;
+For example, you may wish to use camelCase naming alongside a [BEM methodology](https://en.bem.info/methodology/css/);
 ```scss
 /* Component */
 .componentName {}